kuleuven/iRODS-User-Training/05_iCommands_Handson_User-Training.md

 - Create a collection in iRODS called 'molecules'.
 - Sync the local directory data/molecules with the collection 'molecules' in iRODS.
 - Check whether all files have been uploaded to iRODS.
-- Count how many carbon (C) atoms there are in all molecules combined.
+- Open the files and count how many carbon (C) atoms there are in all molecules combined.
 - Create a file called 'carbon_count.txt' in the data/molecules directory, with this number as contents.
 - Sync the local directory data/molecules with the collection 'molecules' again.
 - Check whether the file 'carbon_count.txt' is now present in iRODS.